Client Relationship Summary

 We offer personalized investment advisory services to retail investors.
 If you work with us directly, we assess your financial needs through discussions and gathered information, then design a tailored asset allocation and investment portfolio.
 If your portfolio is managed through an independent financial advisor or broker-dealer (a dual contract arrangement), we rely on your advisor to determine your investment needs.
 (See Form ADV 2A: Item 4.B)

-To provide ongoing advice and supervision, direct and indirect clients provide us written discretionary authority to manage their account with respect to securities and number of securities to be bought or sold.
+To provide ongoing advice and supervision, direct and indirect clients provide us with written discretionary authority to manage their account with respect to securities and number of securities to be bought or sold.
 Details of this relationship are outlined in our Investment Advisory Agreement before any advisory relationship begins.
-We review client investment portfolios at least annually for changes in investment needs.
-We review portfolios at least annually and, for direct clients, quarterly, or when significant changes occur (e.g., contributions, withdrawals, or life events).
+We review your investment portfolio at least annually and, for direct clients, typically on a quarterly basis or when significant changes occur (such as contributions, withdrawals, or major life events).
 (See Form ADV 2A: Item 13)

 Additionally, we offer financial planning and retirement advice, either as a stand-alone service or as part of our broader relationship.
 Financial plans are reviewed upon delivery, and retirement advice is provided upon request unless we actively manage the retirement account.
-For accounts not held with our custodians, such as employer-sponsored 401(k) plans, we use a third-party platform, to provide management services.
+For accounts not held with our custodians (“held away assets”), such as employer-sponsored 401(k) plans, we use a third-party platform to provide management services.
+At your request, we may also assist with certain account disbursements or administrative requests based on your written instructions on file with your account custodian.
 (See Form ADV 2A: Item 4.B)

 Conversation Starters